cloudbank-project/image-research-computing-tutorial/README.md

 ```

 Copy this string to a text editor for later use.
+If you lose this token just log on to the instance where it is running and issue `jupyter notebook list` to see it.
 Issue `exit` to log out of your cloud instance.

 > Note: The Linux structure `(command) &` causes `command` to run as a background job.